-The genus ‘Kalanchoe’ consists of about 125 species of plant found in tropical parts.
+The genus ‘Kalanchoe’ consists of about 125 species of the plant found in tropical parts.
 Previously this genus was divided into three genera (Kalanchoe, Bryophyllum, Kitchingia).
 But now it is recognized as only one genus Kalanchoe.
-Kalanchoe are primarily ornamentals and houseplants.
+Kalanchoe are primarily ornamentals, and houseplants.
 They can be planted in pots.

 Another important medicinal plant belonging to its genus is, Kalanchoe pinnata / Bryophyllum pinnatum (Pattharchatta, cathedral bells) which is used to expel urinary stones.

-Parnabija (Parna=leaf; bija=seeds, the naming is due to the fact that plant leaf produces roots and baby plants which becomes independent plants, so the leaf acts as seeds) plant possess diuretic, astringent, and hemostatic properties.
-Due to all these properties they are used in treatment of urinary diseases, bleeding disorders and wound healing.
+Parnabija (Parna=leaf; bija=seeds, the naming is due to the fact that plant leaf produces roots, and baby plants which becomes independent plants, so the leaf acts as seeds) plant possess diuretic, astringent, and hemostatic properties.
+Due to all these properties they are used in the treatment of the urinary diseases, bleeding disorders, and wound healing.
 Kalanchoe laciniata is found only in few regions of India.

 Kalanchoe laciniata is a succulent herb.
 The plant grows up to a height of 0.9–1.2 m.

-The leaves are glossy and pale glaucous to green in colour.
+The leaves are glossy, and pale glaucous to green in color.
 The lowest leaves are divided into segments.
-The middle leaves are more or less deeply pinnatifid and the uppermost leaves are with narrow almost cylindrical segments.
+The middle leaves are more or less deeply pinnatifid, and the uppermost leaves are with narrow almost cylindrical segments.

-Flowers are regular, bisexual, large, bright in colour yellow and occur in paniculate cymes.
+Flowers are regular, bisexual, large, bright in color yellow, and occur in paniculate cymes.
 The calyx is 3-5 mm long, glabrous or glandular- pubescent.
 Corolla is 1.6 cm long.
-Sepal and petals are four in number.
+Sepal, and petals are four in number.
 A few hypogenous scales of 3-4 mm long are present.
 Stamens are eight, inserted in two rows on the tube of the corolla.
 Ovary is superior.

 The botanical name of Hemsagar is Kalanchoe laciniata.

 It belongs to plant family Crassulaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.